 This one is multi-faceted.
 First of all, set boundaries for yourself when you’re at your job.
 Your company is paying you to accomplish a certain job, and I doubt they included blogging in your job description.
 Be sure not to let your blog interfere with your full-time job when you’re at work.

 Second, learn to leave work at work and don’t let it spill over into your blogging time.
 I have all of my email inboxes on my phone (personal, blog, and work).
-When I get home, I only check my personal and blog inboxes.
+When I’m working on the blog, I only check my blog inbox.
 It would be easy to get sucked into work again when I see those emails, so it’s better to avoid checking them during blogging time.

 Learn to put your blog and work aside.
 I know first-hand that when you’re blogging while working a full-time job, somethings gotta give.
 And usually, it’s your personal life.
 I definitely have less free time on my evenings and weekends.
-Still, I try to set times that are completely off limits of blog and work related tasks.
-For me, this is almost always Saturdays.
+Still, I try to set times that are completely off limits of blog and work-related tasks.

 Set a Realistic Posting Schedule

 When I first started blogging, I decided I was going to post daily Monday-Friday.
 I wanted to make sure I was giving my readers as many reasons as possible to return to my blog.
 And I actually kept up with it for about a year!
-At some point it got to be too much, and I slowed my posting schedule down to four days per week.
+At some point, it got to be too much, and I slowed my posting schedule down to four days per week.
 Then three days per week.
-Now I post only two days per week, yet I never get a complaint from my readers.
+Now, I post just once or twice per week.

 Accept That You Can’t Do Everything